Central Hydraulic Tower: History

-In March 2021, it was announced that the building would be brought back in to use as The Maritime Knowledge Hub and will be a national base for marine engineering research and development and survival training as well as providing business accelerator space for the maritime sector.
+In March 2021, it was announced that the building would be brought back in to use as The Maritime Knowledge Hub and will be a national base for marine engineering research and development and survival training, as well as providing business accelerator space for the maritime sector.
 The project will cost £23m.
-Planning permission was raised by Peel in June 2022, with work hoping to be started in mid-2023.
+Planning permission was granted in May 2023, with work hoping to be started in mid-2023.
+However, work did not commence in 2023 and in November it was announced the project was on hold due to rising costs.

+Wirral Council announced in July 2024 that they would no longer be moving ahead with the scheme, stating they the council could no longer afford their proposed contribution to the project.

 Description

-Historic England describes the building as being 3 storeys, made of brick with rock-faced stone dressings.
-The boiler room was originally home to six boilers while two engines pumped steam through the system in another room.
+Historic England describes the building as being three storeys, made of brick with rock-faced stone dressings.
+The boiler room was originally home to six boilers, while two engines pumped steam through the system in another room.